temporalio/reference-app-orders-go/README.md

 ```

 The Temporal Service manages application state by assigning tasks
-related to each execution and tracking the completion of those tasks.
+related to each Workflow Execution and tracking the completion of
-The detailed history it maintains for each execution enables the
+those tasks.
+The detailed history it maintains for each execution
-application to recover from a crash by reconstructing its pre-crash
+enables the application to recover from a crash by reconstructing
-state and resuming the execution.
+its pre-crash state and resuming the execution.

 ### Start the Workers
 Run the following command in another terminal: